-Disabled travelers are protected by the law in ensuring that they receive the same treatment as everyone else.
-This seems to be true on paper but in the real world, and especially in some foreign nations where regulations varies from place to place, this is far from the truth.
+Disabled travelers are protected by the law, in ensuring that they receive the same treatment as everyone else.
+This seems to be true on paper, but in the real world and especially in some foreign nations, where regulations vary from place to place, this is far from the truth.

-Accessible travelers more often than not face several challenges such as higher fares, prejudice, misinformation, inadequate facilities as compared to the rest.
-Below are some of tips that would prove to be quite useful for travelers
+Accessible travelers, more often than not, face several challenges such as higher fares, prejudice, misinformation, inadequate facilities as compared to the rest.
+Below are 5 tips that are essential for disabled travelers:

-- 1. Be Clear and Specific On the Severity of Your Disability
+- Be Clear And Specific On The Severity Of Your Disability

-Always be clear and specific while giving details on your disability since not every service provider understands the medical terms or jargon of disabled travel.
-Be sure to inform the service providers of exactly what you can and cannot do so as to avoid a scenario whereby you downplaying the needs of your disability.
+Always be clear and specific while giving details on your disability, since not every service provider understands the medical terms, or jargon of disabled travel.
+Be sure to inform the service providers of exactly what you can and cannot do, so as to avoid a scenario where you downplay the needs of your disability.
 This will also go a long way in ensuring that your accommodation is going to be smooth.

-Make sure to call ahead so as to allow your service providers make necessary arrangements, and also don’t forget to mention your needs while making your reservation.
-It is prudent to call a day or two prior to date of your arrival so as to confirm that the necessary arrangements for your accommodation have been or will be met during your arrival.
+Make sure to call ahead, so as to allow your service providers to make the necessary arrangements and also don’t forget to mention your needs, while making your reservations.
+It is prudent to call a day or two prior to the date of your arrival, so as to confirm that the necessary arrangements for your accommodation have been, or will be met, on your arrival.

-- 3. Give Your Doctor a Detailed Description of Your Trip
+- Give Your Doctor A Detailed Description Of Your Trip

-If you happen to follow these tips while traveling, then disabled travel need not be a hassle.
+If you follow these tips, then disabled travel need not be a hassle.